laygond/Behavioral-Cloning/README.md

     start = end
 ```

 After the data has been purged, 80% will be used for training and 20% for validation.
-By running `python model.py` the data will preprocessed & augmented, and the model trained.
+By running `python model.py` the data will be preprocessed & augmented, and the model trained.

 ### Data Augmentation and Preprocessing
 The following tricks will be implemented to augment training data by a factor of 12.